skirienkopanea/skirienkopanea.github.io/_posts/2021-06-26-8-bit-computer.md

     * Data register: holds the operands to be operated by the processor.
       * Such as our A and B registers
     * Memory Address register: holds the adress of a memory location
-    * Accumulator: holds the result computed by the processor
+    * Accumulator: holds the result computed by the ALU
       * For us the output of the ALU itself is already connected to the bus
-    * Instruction register: holds the instruction code that is currently being executed. (i.e. ENABLE ALU, LOAD A)
+    * Instruction register: holds the instruction code (and operand) that is currently being executed.
-    * Program Counter: holds the address of instruction that is to be executed by the processor.
-(TO DO: clarify this)
+    * Program Counter: holds the address of instruction that gets loaded in the fetch cycle and then points to the next address to be executed while the former one is being executed.
     * Temporary Register: holds the temporary intermediate result computed by the processor.
     * Input Register: holds the input character received from an input device and delivered it to the Accumulator.
       * Not implemented